 Only a few things can capture the splendor of an Independence Day celebration as a fireworks display.
-Along with hot dogs, hamburgers and apple pie, fireworks are very much a tradition and an integral part of any July 4 festivity.
+Along with hot dogs, hamburgers and apple pie, fireworks are very much a tradition and an integral part of any July 4th celebration.
 Even though they may seem harmless enough, fireworks can create a situation that may soon turn into a horrible tragedy.
-According to the U.S. Consumer Product Safety Commission’s report in 2014, 11 consumers were killed that year, up from eight in the previous year.
-More than 10,000 people were also injured in the United States as a result of fireworks-related incidents.
+According to the U.S. Consumer Product Safety Commission’s report in 2018, 5 consumers were killed that year and more than 9,000 people were also injured in the United States as a result of fireworks-related incidents.

 The Danger of Fireworks

-In 2013, 11,000 were injured in similar incidents.
-Three of the victims who died were not even present in the location where the fireworks were lit.
+Fireworks can be incredibly dangerous in ways most people do not imagine.
+Most accidents don’t occur while watching the vibrant display.
+Rather, some of the victims who died were not even present in the location where the fireworks were lit.
+In fact, there were 121 reported fireworks-related deaths between 2003 and 2018.
 The CPSC report states that a 19-year-old woman died from smoke inhalation after a sparkler was thrown into a window and ignited a fire inside her home.
 In another incident, an elderly couple died in a house fire when debris from a neighbor’s fireworks ignited their home.

-Also, last year, children under 15 experienced the highest rate of injury.
-In 2014, sparklers and rockets accounted for nearly a quarter of all estimated fireworks injuries nationwide.
+Also, last year, people between the ages of 25 and 44 experienced the highest rate of injury.
+In 2018, sparklers and rockets accounted for nearly a quarter of all estimated fireworks injuries nationwide.
 Danger from fireworks has become a harsh and unfortunate reality for Americans on July 4.

 Staying Safe on the Fourth

-Those choosing to use fireworks this weekend would be well advised to exercise extreme caution.
+Those choosing to use fireworks this holiday would be well advised to exercise extreme caution.
 Here are a few steps you can take to stay safe and have fun:

 - Make sure the fireworks you want to buy are legal in your area.